VisTrails/VisTrails/doc/usersguide/spreadsheet.rst

    triple: spreadsheet; sheets; docking
    triple: spreadsheet; sheets; ordering

 |VisTrails| supports the use of multiple spreadsheets which can be added, docked, ordered and deleted.
 Sheets are added either by clicking the ``New Sheet`` button in the ``Spreadsheet`` toolbar or choosing the menu item with the same name from the ``Main`` menu.
 Each of these sheets can optionally be displayed as a dock widget separated from the main spreadsheet window by dragging its tab name out of the tab bar at the bottom of the spreadsheet, allowing multiple spreadsheets to be visible at the same time.
 To dock a sheet back to the main window, drag it back to the tab bar or double-click on its title bar.
 Similarly, sheets are ordered by dragging sheet names to desired locations within the tab bar.
-Finally, a sheet can be deleted by clicking the red 'X' button in the lower-right corner or choosing the ``Delete Sheet`` menu item.
+Finally, a sheet can be deleted by clicking the 'X' button in the lower-right corner or choosing the ``Delete Sheet`` menu item.

 Sending Output to the Spreadsheet
 =================================